zurb/tribute/README.md

   // column that contains the content to insert by default
   fillAttr: 'value',

-  // REQUIRED: array of objects to match
+  // REQUIRED: array of objects to match or a function that returns data (see 'Loading remote data' for an example)
   values: [],

+  // When your values function is async, an optional loading template to show
+  loadingItemTemplate: null,

   // specify whether a space is required before the trigger string
   requireLeadingSpace: true,